Lexus LBX Review 2024

 "Hop into the driver’s seat and the LBX’s premium edge is immediately apparent, with a steering wheel that feels great in your hands, backed up with slick dials, graphics and fonts."

-Put the car into drive mode using the chunky little centre console-mounted shifter and the LBX moves off in silence, thanks to the low-speed silky-smooth setup of the hybrid powertrain.
+Put the car into drive mode using the chunky little centre-console-mounted shifter and the LBX moves off in silence, thanks to the low-speed silky-smooth setup of the hybrid powertrain.

 We think the Lexus LBX works well around town, especially with its suitably light power steering setup, but it’s less pleasing on longer hauls where more is asked of it.
-The ride quality is good though, with the chunky sidewalls of the higher profile tyres on the LBX helping to smooth away road bumps and retain a strong level of comfort.
+The ride quality is good, though, with the chunky sidewalls of the higher profile tyres on the LBX helping to smooth away road bumps and retain a strong level of comfort.

 This effectively lets you decide on the shifting using paddles just in front of the steering wheel.
 Up on one side and down on the other, which is simple enough.
-However, considering just how few people seem to use this more manual approach it seems hard to see why Lexus has bothered, but the option for human intervention is there nonetheless.
+However, considering just how few people seem to use this more manual approach, it seems hard to see why Lexus has bothered, but the option for human intervention is there nonetheless.

 The engine delivers 136 PS and a 0-62mph time of 9.2 seconds for the front-wheel drive model and 9.6 with all-wheel drive.
 Official figures show fuel economy of up to 62.8mpg and CO2 emissions from 102g/km.

-There’s a touch wind noise from the door mirrors and around the side windows, and taking a little more edge off the refinement is the whine of the small engine when pushed, spoiling the otherwise serene surroundings of the cabin.
-Oh, and there are the obligatory bongs coming from the driver assistance and monitoring system too.
+There’s a touch of wind noise from the door mirrors and around the side windows, and taking a little more edge off the refinement is the whine of the small engine when pushed, spoiling the otherwise serene surroundings of the cabin.
+Oh, and there are the obligatory bongs coming from the driver assistance and monitoring system, too.

 MPG and fuel costs: What does a Lexus LBX cost to run?